argilla-io/argilla/README.md

 -  **Beyond hand-labeling**: Classical hand labeling workflows are costly and inefficient, but having humans-in-the-loop is essential.
 Easily combine hand-labeling with active learning, bulk-labeling, zero-shot models, and weak-supervision in **novel data annotation workflows**.

+## Contribute

+We love contributors and have launched a collaboration with JustDiggit to hand out our very own bunds, to help the re-greening of sub-Saharan Africa.
+To help our community with the creation of contributions, we have created our [developer](https://docs.argilla.io/en/latest/community/developer_docs.html) and [contributor](https://docs.argilla.io/en/latest/community/contributing.html) docs.
+Additionally, you can always [schedule a meeting](https://calendly.com/argilla-office-hours/meeting-with-david-from-argilla-30m) with our Developer Advocacy team so they can get you up to speed.

 ## FAQ

 ### What is Argilla?